ibm-cloud-docs/discovery-data/connector-web-cloud.md

     For example, 500 - 5 = 495.

-1. Multiply the remainder by 5 to determine the total number of starting URLs that you can use in your Web crawl collection.
-Remember, each Web crawl collection can handle 5 starting URLs.
+1. Multiply the remainder by 5 to determine the total number of starting URLs that you can use.

     For example, 495 x 5 = 2,475.

-If one or more additional data sources are added subsequently to a project in this service instance, it impacts the number of starting URLs that this collection can crawl successfully.
-If you cannot prevent such future additions, consider adding fewer starting URLs than the absolute maximum.
+To use the maximum-allowed number of starting URLs in the example, you would need 25 web crawl collections because each collection allows a maximum of 100 starting URLs to be configured.
+However, don't configure your instance to use the absolute maximum number allowed.
+If one or more additional data sources are added subsequently to a project in this service instance, it will impact the number of starting URLs that the instance can crawl successfully.
 {: note}